Use Azure AD groups to manage role assignments

 - Use the new Exchange admin center for role assignments via group membership.
 The old Exchange admin center doesn't support this feature.
 If accessing the old Exchange admin center is required, assign the eligible role directly to the user (not via role-assignable groups).
 Exchange PowerShell cmdlets will work as expected.

 - If an administrator role is assigned to a role-assignable group instead of individual users, members of the group will not be able to access Rules, Organization, or Public Folders in the new Exchange admin center.
 The workaround is to assign the role directly to users instead of the group.

 - Azure Information Protection Portal (the classic portal) doesn't recognize role membership via group yet.
-You can migrate to the unified sensitivity labeling platform and then use the Office 365 Security & Compliance center to use group assignments to manage roles.
+You can migrate to the unified sensitivity labeling platform and then use the Microsoft Purview compliance center to use group assignments to manage roles.

 Using this feature requires an Azure AD Premium P1 license.
-To also use Privileged Identity Management for just-in-time role activation, requires an Azure AD Premium P2 license.
+The Privileged Identity Management for just-in-time role activation requires an Azure AD Premium P2 license.
 To find the right license for your requirements, see Comparing generally available features of the Free and Premium editions.